Nearly 1 in 5 drivers in Georgia does not have required auto insurance coverage.

 Once your car is registered, you’ll have to renew your registration within a month of receiving a renewal notice.
 You can do so in one of three ways:

-Even though Georgia requires liability coverage, 12 percent of drivers do not comply, the same percentage as the national average.6 Perhaps part of the reason is cost; Georgia has the eighth-highest average cost of car insurance in the county, with an annual rate of $1,255, 20 percent more than the national average.
+Even though Georgia requires liability coverage, 19 percent of drivers do not comply, which is higher than the national average.9 Perhaps part of the reason is cost; Georgia has the eighth-highest average cost of car insurance in the county, with an annual rate of $1,255, 20 percent more than the national average.

 If you have multiple convictions of driving without insurance, then yes, Georgia will suspend your insurance for 90 days.
 In order to reinstate it, you’ll need to get an SR-22 and pay a $160 reinstatement fee.
 However, for a first conviction, the state will suspend only your registration, not your license.